Insurance & Payments

 Patients may be covered by their own insurance plans.
 You may contact your Benefits Provider to inquire.
 Below are some frequently used plans.

-Our office at Eastgate Optometric Clinic currently accept directly billing for:
+Our office at Eastgate Eye Clinic currently accept direct billing for:

 Chamber of Commerce